elanmed/rg-glob-builder.nvim/README.md

     ignore_case = "-nc",
     -- The flag to search case by whole word, adds the `--word-regexp` flag whole_word = "-w",
     -- The flag to search case by partial word, removes the `--word-regexp` flag -- Searching by partial word is the default behavior in rg partial_word = "-nw",
+    -- The flag to begin passing raw input that is only minimally processed (i.e. escaped) raw_input = "-r",
   },
 })
 ```